PeterDrake/drakepedia/software_development/debugging.md

 After you can do this manually, encode the problem into a [JUnit test](testing.md#junit) that fails with the buggy code.
 This way, you'll know when you've fixed the bug.

-If you used [test-driven development](testing.md#test-driven-development), you may have already handled preventing bugs, noticing the problem, and reproducing the problem.
+If you're using [test-driven development](testing.md#test-driven-development), you may have already handled preventing bugs, noticing the problem, and reproducing the problem.
 Of course, not all problems can be foreseen, but anything you can do to make the debugging process easier is worthwhile.

 Now that you can reproduce the problem, several approaches are available for hunting down the bug.
 ### Debugging